misschohoh/wiki-test/README.md

 ## Select Products

 ##### Add Style/Color
- - [ ] you can't just in the the style with the color. it can only be the style number
+ - [x] you can't just in the the style with the color. it can only be the style number
+  ---- FIXED add style and color number all together.

  - [ ] it would be ussefull to add a search field and the product shows up like an index

 ##### Selected Products Table